 4. Gently lift silicone mat holding the galette dough and place in a baking sheet.
 In the center of the circle gently spoon in raspberry mixture, leaving a border of about 2- inches.

 5. Fold edge of dough over berries, gently crimping and pinching the dough to keep berries nestled inside the galette.
-Sprinkle remaining 1 tsp sugar over the dough and fruit.
+Sprinkle remaining 1 teaspoon sugar over the dough and fruit.

 6. Bake galette at 400ºF for 20-25 minutes.
 Let cool for 15 minutes then cut and serve warm or room temperature.